-Title/s: Instructor and CSME Assistant Director for Math Programs
+Title/s: Instructor and Director of CSME

 Office #: Cudahy Science Hall 423

-Dr. Steolinga earned his B.S. from the University of Illinois in 1991, his M.Ed. from Loyola University Chicago in 2000, and his Ph.D. in Mathematics Education from UIC in 2007.
+Dr. Stoelinga earned his B.S. from the University of Illinois in 1991, his M.Ed. from Loyola University Chicago in 2000, and his Ph.D. in Mathematics Education from UIC in 2007.
 He is currently the Assistant Director for Math Programs at Loyola's Center for Science and Math Education (CSME).

 Dr. Stoelinga's work in mathematics education has focused on the design and study of innovative programs that enhance mathematics learning from early childhood to adulthood.
 In particular, he studies how curricular supports and programs of teacher inquiry can enhance teaching and learning in mathematics.
 Dr. Stoelinga is also interested in studying students' development of positive identities as mathematics learners, focusing on issues related to socialization, participation, and identity; particularly for underrepresented students in STEM.